8 players from World Cup 2006 we can’t believe are still going in 2022

 The midfielder was awarded the Golden Ball in 2018 as Croatia upset the odds to reach the final and will be central to their hopes of matching the feat in Qatar.

-Alongside this, the 36-year-old remains integral to the Real Madrid side and enjoyed a majestic performance during their recent Champions League victory over Paris Saint Germain.
+Alongside this, the 37-year-old remains integral to the Real Madrid side and played a vital role in their latest Champions League triumph.

 Scoring three goals during Germany’s joyous march to the semi-finals, Podolski was named the best young player of the 2006 World Cup by FIFA.